 Plan Description: The District's defined benefit OPEB plan (the Plan), is an agent multiple-employer defined benefit OPEB plan that provides OPEB benefit for all miscellaneous and public safety employees once they have a minimum of five years of CalPERS credited service with the District and a minimum of ten years of CalPERS credited service, including service at other public agencies.
 Employees hired prior to March 1, 2012 receive the same benefits as other employees whether or not the District remains in CalPERS.
 Eligible employees' surviving spouses and dependents are also eligible for benefits.
 The California Water Code grants the Board of Directors the authority to establish and amend the benefit terms.
 The District participates in the CalPERS CERBT, which is a Sect 115 trust fund administered by CalPERS.
-The CERBT is included in the CalPERS publicly available financial report that can be obtained at www.calpers.ca.gov under Forms and Publications.
-No other publicly available reports are available for the Plan.
+The CERBT is included in the CalPERS publicly available financial statements that can be obtained at www.calpers.ca.gov under Forms and Publications.